Skip to content

 Loss & Training

-The sparsity strategy is applied on top of Qwen2.5-VL with lightweight fine-tuning.
-The sparsity threshold \(p\) uniformly controls the computational budget of both modules.
+The sparsity strategy is applied to Qwen2.5-VL with minor fine-tuning for adaptation.
+The sparsity threshold \(p\) provides unified control over the computational budget of both modules.

 Key Experimental Results